173duprot/job.h/readme.txt

     int pool_submit(thread_pool_t *p, job_fn fn, void *data) Submits a job to the thread pool.
 Returns 0 on success or -1 on failure.

+    void pool_shutdown(thread_pool_t *p)
+        Gracefully shuts down the thread pool, ensuring all jobs are completed before terminating the threads.

+    int queue_size(job_queue_t *q)
+        Returns the current number of jobs in the queue.

 CONSTANTS
     MAX_THREADS